kumahq/kuma/docs/cmd/kumactl/kumactl_generate_zone-token.md

 ### Synopsis

-Generate Zone Token that is used to prove identity of Zone dataplanes, ingresses and egresses.
+Generate Zone Token that is used to prove identity of Zone egresses.

 ```
 kumactl generate zone-token [flags]